Member of the European Parliament: Job of an MEP

 Every month except August the Parliament meets in Strasbourg for a four-day plenary session.
-Six times a year the Parliament meets for two days each in Brussels, where the Parliament's committees, political groups, and other organs also mainly meet.
-The obligation to spend one week a month in Strasbourg was imposed on Parliament by the member state governments at the 1992 Edinburgh summit.
+For the rest of the time, it is based in Brussels, where some six supplementary plenary sessions are held for two days each, and where the Parliament's committees, political groups, and other organs also mainly meet.
+The obligation to spend one week a month in Strasbourg was imposed on Parliament by the member state governments at the 1992 European Council meeting in Edinburgh.

 Payment and privileges

-The total cost of the European Parliament is approximately €1.756 billion per year according to its 2014 budget, about €2.3 million per member of parliament.
+The total cost of the European Parliament is approximately €2.247 billion per year according to its 2023 budget, with the cost of translation and interpretation, and the cost of its buildings in two main locations, being significant extra burdens not faced by national parliaments.

 Salary

 Until 2009, MEPs were paid (by their own Member State) exactly the same salary as a member of the lower House of their own national parliament.
 As a result, there was a wide range of salaries in the European Parliament.
 In 2002, Italian MEPs earned €130,000, while Spanish MEPs earned less than a quarter of that at €32,000.

 However, in July 2005, the Council agreed to a single statute for all MEPs, following a proposal by the Parliament.
-Thus, since the 2009 elections, all MEPs receive a monthly pre-tax salary set at 38.5 per cent of that of a judge at the European Court of Justice.
+Thus, since the 2009 elections, all MEPs receive a monthly pre-tax salary set at 38.5 percent of that of a judge at the European Court of Justice.
 As of July 1, 2019, the monthly salary is of €8,932.86, or just over €107,000 per year.
 MEPs also receive a general expenditure allowance of €4,563 per month.

-The single statute represented a pay cut for MEPs from some member states (e.g. Italy, Germany, and Austria), a rise for others (particularly the low-paid eastern European members) and status quo for those from the United Kingdom, until January 2020 (depending on the euro-pound exchange rate).
+The single statute represented a pay cut for MEPs from some member states (e.g. Italy, Germany and Austria), a rise for others (particularly the low-paid eastern European members) and status quo for those from the United Kingdom, until January 2020 (depending on the euro-pound exchange rate).
 The much-criticised expenses arrangements were also partially reformed.

 Financial interests

 Members declare their financial interests in order to prevent any conflicts of interest.
-These declarations are published annually in a register and are available on the Internet.
+These declarations are published in a register and are available on the Internet.
+They must also make a detailed declaration of private interests, listing their memberships of company boards, associations, and public bodies (including those held during the three years prior to their election).
+They must also publish on-line all meetings that they have had with lobbyists and representatives of third country governments.
+They may not accept gifts, other than courtesy gifts valued at less than €150.
+They must declare all sources of outside income if their total outside income exceeds €5000.